stanford-mast/Spindle/README.md

     task[1].numThreads = 0; // Use all remaining available logical cores.
     task[1].smtPolicy = SpindleSMTPolicyPreferLogical;

-    // Spawn the threads.
+    // Spawn the threads, using the calling thread as one of the workers. spindleThreadsSpawn(task, 2, true);
-    spindleThreadsSpawn(task, 2);

     return 0;
 }